 - Early Federal

 - Art Deco

 - Contemporary Furniture

 - A period of design emergence from the Bauhaus and International movements exhibited in the 1930’s at World Fairs in the United States.
 Scandinavian designs drove aesthetics and structures with their arching curves and machine-like rationalism through ergonomics with form and function meeting in the middle.

 - Many famous designers were a part of this era of furniture.
 From the funky names like the Marshmallow Sofa or Chieftain Chair to the Sputnik Chandelier and Atomic Clock, Art of Estates has you covered.

 - Ray & Charles Eames, Paul Evans, Frank Lloyd Wright, Eero Saarinen, Harry Bertoia, Florence Knoll, Herman Miller, George Nakashima

 Hermes and Chanel have largely been leading the way in the market of fashion purses and hand bags, but also luggage with the inclusion of Louis Vuitton.
 Fashion vintage clothing like that of Alexander McQueen or Pucci can have high collectability and value in the market.
 Fashion statements and accessories are overlooked quite frequently.
 Don’t forget to look out for the Roy Lichtenstein brooch in the jewelry box!

-Pucci, Valentino, Judith Lieber, Christian Dior, Fendi, Edward Molyneux, Thierry Mugler
+Pucci, Valentino, Judith Leiber, Christian Dior, Fendi, Edward Molyneux, Thierry Mugler

 Artifacts & Antiquity